Skip to content

 Water in the channel

-Stormwater is managed using stormwater drains.
-However, drains alone cannot manage the floodwaters caused by heavy rainfall.
-Ditches, depressions and controlled flood areas are also needed.
-For example, roads and streets serve as flood routes, and the local authority is responsible for their design and maintenance.
+Stormwater is managed in a planned area using stormwater drains and ditches.
+In areas where there is no stormwater sewer network, stormwater from plots is directed into ditches.
+Floodwater caused by the heaviest rainfall cannot be conducted by stormwater drains alone, but ditches, depressions and controlled flood areas are also needed.
+For example, roads and streets act as flood routes, and the municipality is responsible for their design and maintenance.
 Property owners also have a responsibility to prevent flood damage.
 Everyone has a duty to prevent or limit damage in the event of a flood threat.

 Stormwater management for properties